anoworl/awesome-shibuya/README.md

-# awesome-shibuya
+# awesome-shibuya restaurant
-Awesome shibuya spots near shibuya crossing.
+Awesome shibuya restaurant near shibuya crossing.
 For example, sushi, yakiniku, bar, french, etc...

 I am a computer engineer who lives in Tokyo for five years and Shibuya for two years.
 Everything is recommended, but please adjust to your taste and budget.